Does Soap Kill Mold? Other Household Alternatives

 Does Soap Kill Mold?

-According to the CDC, you can use soap and water to remove mold from household surfaces effectively.
+According to the CDC, soap, and water can effectively remove mold from household surfaces.
 This application works well specifically with non-porous surfaces, like shower tiles and kitchen sinks.

 But soap alone can only do so much.
 If you’re fighting a mold infestation, you must kill off all of the leftover, invisible spores that can remain.